MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot Layout

-As mentioned earlier, Kombustor is a stress test tool that’s quite useful for immediate testing after overclocking.
-However, there are other, better, and more extensive stress test software, including FurMark, 3DMark, or Unigine Heaven.
+As mentioned earlier, Kombustor is a stress test tool that’s quite beneficial for immediate testing after overclocking.
+However, there are other, better, and more comprehensive stress test software, including FurMark, 3DMark, or Unigine Heaven.
 We recommend using those.

-As of writing, the ”Help” button only leads you to the Afterburner page, but that’s likely the result of a recent redesign and will probably be changed back soon.
-The ”Information” button will provide you with rough specifications of your CPU and GPU, but nothing that isn’t better observed by using a different tool, such as CPU-Z.
+As of writing, the ”Help” button only leads you to the Afterburner page, but that’s likely the consequence of a recent overhaul and will probably be changed back soon.
+The ”Information” button will provide you with fundamental specifications of your CPU and GPU, but nothing that isn’t better observed by using a different tool, such as CPU-Z.

 The Most Important Part